Suppression of enemy air defenses: 2025 India-Pakistan conflict

-During the 2025 India-Pakistan conflict, the Indian Air Force (IAF) conducted SEAD/DEAD operations against Pakistan’s air defense systems.
-On 8 May, through an official statement, it was revealed that IAF destroyed an air defence system at Lahore.
-IAI Harop loitering munitions were reportedly used to destroy a LY80 Radar system, part of the Chinese-made HQ-16 medium-range SAM system.
-On 11 May, through a press briefing, an IAF official revealed using satellite imagery, that air defence radars at multiple locations across Pakistan were destroyed.
-These locations included PAF Base Sukkur, Pasrur, Chunian and Arif Wala.
-It is considered the first large-scale DEAD campaign in South Asia.
+During the 2025 India-Pakistan conflict, it was claimed by media reports early on that the Indian Air Force (IAF) had conducted SEAD/DEAD operations against Pakistan’s air defence systems.
+On 8 May, in an official statement, IAF claimed to have destroyed an air defence system at Lahore.
+IAI Harop loitering munitions were reportedly used to destroy a LY-80 Radar system, part of the Chinese-made HQ-16 medium-range SAM system.
+On 11 May, through a press briefing, an IAF official stated, using satellite imagery, that air defence radars at multiple locations across Pakistan (including PAF Base Sukkur, Pasrur, Chunian and Arif Wala) had apparently been damages during the strikes conducted over the course of the conflict, according to the alleged imagery.
+Pakistan denied losing any of its air defences over the course of the conflict.
+It stated that it disabled most its own radars early during the engagement in order to prevent them from being detected by Israel-made drones, which used by India and were sent to locate Pakistan's air defences, before destroying using a combination of soft kill, such as electronic warfare and jamming, and hard kill methods, by physically shooting them down using machine and antiaircraft guns.